buscandoaverroes/arl-votes-2020/app/README.md

 capacity.

 ## Contact
-You can write me at buscandoaverroes@icloud.com or contribute to the code at on [GitHub](https://github.com/buscandoaverroes/arl-votes-2020).
-Please do write me or contribute suggestions on how to improve the dashboard.
+You can write me at buscandoaverroes@icloud.com or contribute to the code on [GitHub](https://github.com/buscandoaverroes/arl-votes-2020).

 ## Viewing
 The app link is [here](). <br>